 Lab Objective: Web Scraping is the process of gathering data from websites on the internet.
 Since almost everything rendered by an internet browser as a web page uses HTML, the first step in web scraping is being able to extract information from HTML.
-In this lab, we introduce the requests library for scraping web pages, and BeautifulSoup, Python's canonical tool for efficiently and cleanly navigating and parsing HTML.
+In this lab, we introduce BeautifulSoup, Python's canonical tool for efficiently and cleanly navigating and parsing HTML.